A version of this content was first published in October 2020.

 Once you’ve checked all your legal obligations, there’s only one key element that you must remember when hiring temporary staff: choose carefully.

-Just because you’re hiring staff on a temporary basis doesn’t mean you should pick anyone who applies for the job.
+Just because you’re hiring staff on a temporary basis it doesn’t mean you should pick anyone who applies for the job.
 Do they have the skills and attributes you’d expect from your regular team?

 Ready to hire?